 Travel by motorcycle

 Plenty of women travel by motorcycle - they certainly don't consider it unusual transportation.
 And many of them keep records of their travels by writing about them.
-Have a look at this Carla King interview (Carla wrote American Borders about her solo trip around the US on a Russian bike).
+Carla King is a pioneer in solo motorcycle travel, and her book How to Choose a Beginner Bike, written for women, is hugely helpful.
+Carla wrote American Borders about her solo trip around the US on a Russian bike.
 You'd be surprised how many women travel long distance in this way.
-And there's Beth Whitman, who rode her bike solo from Seattle to Panama.
+You can also check out Beth Whitman, who rode her bike solo from Seattle to Panama.
 I also hanker to take a long motorcycle journey - but I'd have to learn to ride first!

 Travel by dogsled

 You definitely need snow for this most unusual transportation method, not to mention a pack of dogs, a driver and quite a few skills.
 If you're a fan of sub-zero temperatures (and I know at least a few of you are), mushing may be just the thing for you.
 You don't need to race the Iditarod in Alaska, but a few days in Greenland, Scandinavia or other northern destination may make that hot, humid rainforest look awfully good.